Kösem Sultan: Charities and patronage

-The Büyük Valide Han, the largest commercial building in Constantinople when it was built by Kösem Sultan in 1651, accommodated thousands of traveling merchants for more than 350 years.
+The Büyük Valide Han in an Ottoman miniature, 17th century, the largest commercial building in Constantinople when it was built by Kösem Sultan in 1651, accommodated thousands of traveling merchants for more than 350 years.

 Kösem's philanthropic career is notable for the many charitable acts she undertook.
 According to the Turkish historian Muzaffer Ozgules, her chief concern was to avoid public censure.
 Every year in the Islamic month of Rajab she would leave the palace in disguise to arrange the release of imprisoned debtors and other offenders (excluding murderers) by paying their debts or compensation for their crimes.
 She was also known for seeking out poor orphan girls and endowing them with a mahr, a home and furnishings; women of all religious persuasions, across both Christian Europe and the Ottoman Empire, bequeathed money to provide dowries for poor women, including special funds for noble girls whose families had fallen on hard times.
 She also visited hospitals, mosques, and schools to boost her popularity, and established soup kitchens capable of feeding nearly all of Constantinople's starving people.
 In Egypt, she financed irrigation works from the Nile into Cairo.

 According to Naima, "She would free her slave women after two or three years of service, and would arrange marriages with retired officers of the court or suitable persons from outside, giving the women dowries and jewels and several purses of money according to their talents and station, and ensuring that their husbands had suitable positions.
 She looked after these former slaves by giving them an annual stipend, and on the religious festivals and holy days she would give them purses of money."
 Her pages, who were entrusted with guarding her apartment, only worked for five days a week.